j-hayes/so-simple-theme/_posts/daily/2016-10-18-writingtestablecode.md

  "**CAVEAT: LIVING WITH THE FLAW**

   Some legacy classes are “beyond the scope of this one CL.”
 It may be unreasonable for a reviewer to demand a large, pre-existing problem be fixed in order to make a small change.
 But it is reasonable to draw a line in the sand and request that the author take steps in the right direction instead of making a bad situation worse.
-For example, sprout a new class instead of adding another responsibility to an existing, hard to test, object.
+For example, sprout a new class instead of adding another responsibility to an existing, hard to test, object."

 That's what I learned today.
 I still am a novice unit tester.
 But I know where I want to be.
-I want unit testing to be second nature."
+I want unit testing to be second nature.

 src = "http://misko.hevery.com/code-reviewers-guide/"